mcargnel/mea/README.md

 ## To do - by section
 - [ ] Maintain the same nomenclature across sections...
+- [ ] Improve plots and table captions and titles

 ### 1_intro.qmd
 - [X] Proofread